Cypher-302/Cypher-302/README.md

 - 👋 Hi, I’m @Cypher-302
 - 👀 I’m interested in coding, learning, reading and gaming
-- 📒 I've previously learnt: Delphi
+- 📒 I've previously learnt: Delphi, Javascript, Lua
-- 🌱 I’m currently learning: Javascript, Lua, Java, HTML and CSS
+- 🌱 I’m currently learning: C++, Java
 - 💞️ I’m looking to collaborate on: Smaller projects every now and again
 - 📫 How to reach me: I will add contact methods once I am more interested in collaboration